acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 ---
-title: "Fundamentals of Hugo"
+title: Hugo What is What
-subtitle: what is what
+subtitle: Fundamentals of Hugo
 date: 2021-01-13T11:00:00-03:00
 _build:
   list: never